BlerifyPlatform/identity-contracts/DidSpecs.md

 Example: did:lac1:1iT5jsMUTRkENt6WspMf5CGJNc9bUxt38urgGGxqaFhrLn4cmsC6XNddWb1pAUfonk33?versionTime=2021-05-10T17:00:00Z

-The `versionTime` is the **time related to a block number** at which the DID resolution MUST be performed.
-Only `DIDAttributeChanged` and `DIDDelegateChanged` events, from [DID Registry](./contracts/identity/didRegistry/DIDRegistry.sol) prior to or contained in that block number are to be considered when building the event history. `versionTime` parameter MUST be compared with the `changeTime` parameter in the mentioned events to filter the ones to be considered in the DID document.
+The `versionTime` is the **time related to a block number** until which the DID resolution MIGHT be performed.
+Only `DIDAttributeChanged` and `DIDDelegateChanged` events, from [DID Registry](./contracts/identity/didRegistry/DIDRegistry.sol) prior to or contained in that block number MUST be considered when building the event history. `versionTime` parameter MUST be compared with the `changeTime` parameter in the mentioned events to filter the ones to be considered in the DID document.

-`updated` MUST be the ISO date string of the block time at which the DID resolution MUST be performed (without sub-second resolution).
+`updated` MUST be the ISO date string of the block time until which the DID resolution MUST be performed, let us call it latest-target-block (without sub-second resolution).
 In the `DIDAttributeChanged` and `DIDDelegateChanged` it is the `changeTime` attribute.

-If there are any events after that block that mutate the DID, the earliest of them SHOULD be used to populate the properties of the didDocumentMetadata:
+If there are any events after latest-target-block that mutate the DID, the earliest of these events SHOULD be used to populate the properties of the didDocumentMetadata:

 - `nextVersionId` MUST be the block number of the next update to the DID document.
 - `nextUpdate` MUST be the ISO date string of the block time of the next update (without sub-second resolution).
 In the `DIDAttributeChanged` and `DIDDelegateChanged` it is the `changeTime` attribute.

 In case the DID has had updates prior to or included in the block number correspondent to the mapped `versionTime`, the `updated` and `versionId` properties of the didDocumentMetadata MUST correspond to the latest block prior to the `versionTime` query string param.

-Any timestamp comparisons of validTo fields of the event history MUST be done against the timestamp block number mapped from`versionTime` or otherwise the prior nearest block timestamp to `versionTime` where a change occurred.
+Any timestamp comparisons of `validTo` fields of the event history MUST be done against the timestamp of the block mapped from`versionTime` or otherwise the prior nearest block timestamp to `versionTime` where a change occurred.

 Example: ?versionTime=2021-05-10T17:00:00Z